4ntLu0/1051-Project/README.txt

 INSTALLATION
 ----------------------------------
-- Cimpl needs to be in the same folder?
-- a folder including all the filters?
-- the image that the user wishes to load also needs to be in the same folder?
+- Ensure that CIMPL is installed within the same folder as L2_5_image_filters.py and L2_5_interactive_ui.py

 USAGE
 ----------------------------------
+- Run L2_5_interactive_ui.py
--[insert shell commands and not images]
+- [insert shell commands and not images]
 - It is recommended that you load an image file before attempting to apply a filter
-- When loading an image, the filname .jpg must be indicated
+- When loading an image, the filename.jpg must be indicated
 - If applying the Two Tone, Three Tone, Edge Detection or Improved Edge Detection Filters, additional input is required before application
 - Users must enter input that corresponds to the options displayed in the menu
 - Once the filter is applied, the new image might take several seconds to appear depending on the size of the image that was loaded.
 Please be patient.
-- It is possible to apply filter to one image culmatively
+- Filters will be applied cummatively
+- The final image will be saved to filepath.jpg

 CREDITS
 ----------------------------------
 Authors of Functions:
-detect_edges -
+detect_edges - Alia Nichol
-detect_edges_better -
+detect_edges_better - Anthony Luo
 flip_horizontal -
 flip_vertical -
-posterize -
+posterize - Emilio Lindia
-sepia -
+sepia - Anthony Luo
 three_tone -
 two_tone -
-interactive program -
+interactive program - Anthony Luo, Alia Nichol, Emilio Lindia, Abdelrahman Alatoom.

-# not sure if I need to include the red, green and blue and combine filters from Milestone 1?

 LICENSE
 ----------------------------------